 The one area I did see some success was social media: I’ve been a lot more active on Twitter over the past year than usual, and not just by tweeting out my own articles regularly (which I think is an incredibly dull way to use the platform).
 I’ve made some great connections and actually gotten to know people, which is just fabulous.
 I HAVE TWITTER FRIENDS NOW!
 TWITTER FRIENDS WHO I AM GOING TO MEET THIS WEEK IN LONDON!
 I dunno.
 It’s just nice.
 I like it.
 (Come say hi!)

 Ummm.
 Yeah, I definitely didn’t achieve this.
 I did start working on Grammar at Work, to brush up my knowledge in preparation for one of the new directions I’d like to take Untamed Writing in: editing.
 But more on that later.

-Most notably, I took my SEO writing course off the market, because I didn’t like the fact that I taught it.
-I believe in good content over SEO-optimised content, and I believe that over time SEO will become all but extinct.
-So I removed the course from sale, adapted some of the content, and turned it into a new course for absolute beginners who want to get started as quickly as possible: How to Become a Freelance Writer in 5 Days Flat.
+Most notably, I took my SEO article writing course off the market, because I didn’t like the fact that I taught it.
+I believe in well-written content over SEO-optimised content, and I believe that over time SEO articles will become all but extinct.
+So I removed the course from sale.

 I also stopped recommending Bluehost, which is something I should have done a long time ago.
 Both of these things – nixing SEO writing and Bluehost – make me feel a whole lot better about my business.
 It feels as though my integrity has been restored.